overhide/pay2my.app/howto/README.md

-The other event handler is for the `pay2myapp-appsell-sku-clicked` event, which tells us when the feature button was clicked:
+The other event handler is for the `pay2myapp-appsell-sku-clicked` event, which tells us when the feature button was clicked while sufficiently funded:

 ```
 53.     window.addEventListener('pay2myapp-appsell-sku-clicked',(e) => {